 ROAR: US makes “small step” limiting its right for nuclear strike

-, the US narrows the range of targets against which nuclear weapons can be used.
+In the updated Nuclear Posture Review, the US narrows the range of targets against which nuclear weapons can be used.
 At the same time, Washington reserves the right to strike first even against non-nuclear states.

 “Barack Obama has limited the right of Pentagon to use its nuclear arsenal,” Rossiyskaya Gazeta daily said.
 "According to the new policy, the possible use of nuclear weapons has been significantly reduced,” the paper reported.